Home General A Comparison between a One Person Company and a Private Limited Company

 Definition of an OPC

 Typically, these businesses are founded by a single promoter or founder.
-Furthermore, because of the numerous benefits that OPCs offer, entrepreneurs who are starting their enterprises prefer them to sole proprietorships.
+Furthermore, because of the numerous benefits one-person companies offer, entrepreneurs starting their enterprises prefer them to sole proprietorships.

 Features of an OPC